 Avoid using your credit card to pay your bills.
 Creating new debt to pay an older debt is a slippery slope to financial ruin.
 Instead, work out a plan with your provider or contact a nonprofit financial adviser to discuss your situation and get specific advice on how to manage your financial commitments.

 If you’ve recently lost your job, spend some time taking stock of your situation and planning your next moves so that you can stay in control of the situation.
-Follow these steps to manage your finances and seek out employment and support so that you can get through this period and move on to the next phase of your life.
+And if you’re having trouble staying on top of your debt while you’re looking for a job, consider enrolling in a debt relief plan to help.